sahilrajput03/sahilrajput03/generate-ssh-key-pairs.md

 ```

 From the fingerprint (output of above command), we see that **`ED25519` is the default algorithm used by `ssh-keygen` on my macbook.
 (6 Sept 2025)**

+## 🚀✅ IMPORTANT: Prefer prefixing key filenames with `ssh-` like ssh-github, ssh-gitlab

+Because its perfectly clear what these files are to you.

+Why?
+- Because `.ppk`  is is PuTTY’s private key format (used on Windows with PuTTY, Pageant, WinSCP, etc.).
+- OpenSSH (Linux/macOS, modern Git for Windows) does not use `.ppk` — it uses raw OpenSSH or PEM format.

+If you name a file something.ppk, it may confuse future you (or teammates) into thinking it’s a PuTTY key, not an OpenSSH key.

+- OpenSSH convention
+  - Private keys → no extension (e.g., id_ed25519)
+  - Public keys → .pub extension (e.g., id_ed25519.pub)

 ## ❤️ What does the confirm fingerprint message mean when we connect for the first time to a server?